Mike Cohn is quite explicit when he says Story Points reflect the effort required to get a Story to “Done”:

 Clustering items on a wall by their cycle time is a useful way of looking for patterns amongst PBIs and their sizes.
 I did this recently with one of the teams I was coaching and found that while they had a wide range of sizes for different kinds of work.
 In the end, we found that there was no real difference in cycle time between “XXS”, “XS”, “S” or even “M” sized stories.

 What the PBIs had in common, though, was that they were a certain type of electronic form that the team worked on with a specific tool.
 We also determined that there were two clusters of work: one that involved updates and the one that involved brand new forms.

 Based on the clusters, updates took 1-2 days, while new forms took 4-5 days.
 The Scrum Master and team agreed to call the updates “S” and the new forms “M”.
 They then used this as their baseline for their relative sizing/estimation sessions.

-With another team, when we plotted size by cycle time, we found that there was significant overlap between “S” and “M” stories.
+With another team, when we plotted size by cycle time, we found that there was significant overlap between “S” and “M” PBIs.

 The team were not making enough differentiation between the two sizes.
-Some stories that were “S” could have been “M”.
+Some PBIs that were “S” could have been “M”.